nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 The request returns a 400 response code if you specify an invalid layoutClassList value.
 The value must be an array of strings.

-You can also modify the layout class list for a stream using the OpenTok server SDKs:
+You can also modify the layout class list for a stream using the server SDKs:

 <!-- * Java — OPT-TODO: [`OpenTok.setStreamLayouts()`](/developer/sdks/java/reference/com/opentok/OpenTok.html#setStreamLayouts-java.lang.String-com.opentok.StreamListProperties-) -->